acoupi/acoupi/docs/explanation/tasks.md

 # Tasks (acoupi framework)

-The **tasks** are sequences of one or more acoupi components executed in a specific flow.
+## Introduction

+Tasks are individual units of work performing a set of specific actions.
+These are built as a sequence of one or more _acoupi_ components.
-The **acoupi** framework defines 5 tasks: recording, detection, messaging, management, and summary.
+The _acoupi_ framework defines 6 tasks recording, detection, messaging, management, summary, and heartbeat.

+## Understanding Tasks

+Tasks are characterised by three elements:

+- **Function**: The functionality of the task.
+This is the sequence of _acoupi_ compoments specifiying what actions the task perform.
+- **Schedule**: When and how often the task runs (e.g., continuously, at specific intervals, triggered by an event).
+- **Dependencies**: How the task relates to other tasks in the program (e.g., does it need to run before or after another task?).

-In its essence, each task is a Python function that are orchestrated and syncronised using the Celery framework.
+In its essence, each task is a Python function that is orchestrated and syncronised within an[_acoupi program_](../explanation/programs.md).
-Some tasks run periodically, while others are triggered by other tasks.
-The combination of tasks form the acoupi program.

 ??? info

-    Please refer to [_Explanation: System Section_](system.md) to learn about the registration and orchestration of the tasks in the Celery app.
+    Please refer to [_Explanation: System Section_](system.md) to learn more about the registration and orchestration of the tasks in the Celery app.

 ## Overview Tasks

 ???
-Example "An acoupi task"
+Example "a dummy acoupi task"

     ```python
     import logging